Philemon-molewa/TASK-INTERN-CAREER/README.md

 NetBeans IDE development environment

 How to Run the Project.
-Set Up Database – Start MySQL, import the onlineexam data. from NetBeans Load the project and add the MySQL Connector/J library.
+Set Up Database – Start MySQL, import the onlineexam database. from NetBeans Load the project and add the MySQL Connector/J library.
 Update the database credentials in the project like the password and root.
 Run Application.